deeksha-sethi03/nl-imbalanced-learning/README.md

-# Neurochaos Feature Transformation and Classification for Imbalanced Learning
+# Neurochaos Feature Transformation for Machine Learning
-Neurochaos Learning codes for classification in imbalanced learning.
+Neurochaos Learning codes for classification and learning.
 All the datasets used in the experiments above can be found in the `Datasets` [folder](https://github.com/deeksha-sethi03/nl-imbalanced-learning/tree/main/Datasets)

 The crux of the paper is provided in the following diagram.